mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 So let's have a quick look here.
 Basically, all we have to do is load this *helmet* module using our *require* function, what we get here is a function, so we call that, and that returns a *Middleware function*, and then we'll use that.
 That's all we have to do.
 If you want to better understand what *helmet* does under the hood, you really need to look at the documentation, because that's beyond the scope of this course.

-So back in the terminal, let's install *helmet*
+So back in the terminal, let's install *helmet*.
+Now, here in our *index* module, on the top we load *helmet*, get the result and store it in a constant called *helmet*.
+This is a function, so we're going to call that and pass it to *app.use* method.

 > Every *Middleware function* will impact the performance of your application.
 If you don't need the functionality that comes with a *Middleware function*, don't use it.